dothidden/writeups/content/unbreakable_2024/finding-god.md

 ## Intuition

-Since the challenge mention OSM (OpenStreetMap), we know wa had to use OSM queries to find the location.
-Therefore our first choice went to [overpass-turbo](https://overpass-turbo.eu/) and we started building queries to find the location.
+Since the challenge mentioned OSM (OpenStreetMap), we knew we had to use OSM queries to find the location.
+Therefore, our first choice went to [overpass-turbo](https://overpass-turbo.eu/) and we started building queries to find the location.

 ```sql